 Ensure that your voice is clear and audible.
 You can use wireless lapel microphones strapped to your clothing and connecting to your camera or capture device.
 Ensure that the room doesn’t have too much echo or noise from other areas.
 If broadcasting from a home environment, it is essential to warn other occupants that you’ll be live streaming so that there is no disturbance.
 You may also want to mute all participants in the steam so that they’re not interrupting for others.

 Keep Your Set Simple

 Only keep the items and props that you will require for your exercises in the live stream.
 This will avoid you having to run out of shot to pick up a piece of equipment which will make you look unorganised and unprofessional.
 Also you don’t want anything that might distract the attention of your viewers like cars going past the window.

 3. What Fitness Equipment Should You Use in Your Live shows?

 Where possible, stick to items that your viewers can find at home.
 Minimal equipment makes your online fitness classes relevant as your viewers can replicate the same at home.
 However you can add fitness equipment that can be bought with ease but remember to tell them your clients beforehand what they will need for each home workout.
 Bare in mind fitness equipment is pretty scarce at the moment due to the current climate so it’s good to be flexible with the requirements.

 4. What Equipment Do You Need for Live Shooting?

 Gymcatch offers various tools that you can use to schedule multiple sessions and deliver virtual classes through platforms such as Zoom.
-It enables you to share the link to your online sessions with ease and interact with the audience that will be following you online.
+It enables you to share the link to your online fitness classes with ease and interact with the audience that will be following you online.
 You can also request payments and manage bookings for online classes with ease.

 5. Test Everything